 Longfins are distinguished from shortfins by the length of the dorsal (top) fin; when viewed side on, the dorsal fin is longer than the anal (bottom) fin, and extends well forward past the end of the anal fin.
 In shortfins, the dorsal and anal fin ends are almost the same length (Figure 4).
 The Aotearoa-NZ longfin is one of the largest eel species in the world (Tesch 2003) and can get to more than 50 kg (Potts 1882, Cairns 1941, Graham 1956).
 Shortfins do not grow as large as longfins.
 The Australian speckled longfins look like our longfins but have black blotches all over their body, except for their belly (Figure 4).
 Although the habitat of the Australian longfin overlaps that of the A. dieffenbachii, it is thought that there is little danger that the Australian longfin will edge out A. dieffenbachii because researchers believe that each eel species has a single spawning ground.
-It is though the confirmed presence of several year classes suggests their migration to Aotearoa-NZ is not an isolated event (Jellyman et al. 1996, McDowall et al. 1998, Chisnall 2000a).
+It is thought that the arrival of A. reinhardtii in Aotearoa-NZ will continue to be erratic and intermittent, although the confirmed presence of several year classes suggests their migration to Aotearoa-NZ is not an isolated event (Jellyman et al. 1996, McDowall et al. 1998, Chisnall 2000a).